burako/burako/README.md

 - 👋 Hi, I’m @burako
-- 🌱 I’m currently learning typescript
+- 🌱 I’m currently learning typescript, node and angular
 - 📫 How to reach me ...

 <!---